japila-books/apache-spark-internals/docs/scheduler/ShuffleMapStage.md

 When all <<numPartitions, partitions>> have shuffle map outputs available, ShuffleMapStage is considered *available* (_done_ or _ready_).

-ShuffleMapStage is asked about its availability when DAGScheduler is requested for xref:scheduler:DAGScheduler.adoc#getMissingParentStages[missing parent map stages for a stage], xref:scheduler:DAGScheduler.adoc#handleMapStageSubmitted[handleMapStageSubmitted], xref:scheduler:DAGScheduler.adoc#submitMissingTasks[submitMissingTasks], xref:scheduler:DAGScheduler.adoc#handleTaskCompletion[handleTaskCompletion], xref:scheduler:DAGScheduler.adoc#markMapStageJobsAsFinished[markMapStageJobsAsFinished], xref:scheduler:DAGScheduler.adoc#stageDependsOn[stageDependsOn].
+ShuffleMapStage is asked about its availability when DAGScheduler is requested for scheduler:DAGScheduler.md#getMissingParentStages[missing parent map stages for a stage], scheduler:DAGScheduler.md#handleMapStageSubmitted[handleMapStageSubmitted], scheduler:DAGScheduler.md#submitMissingTasks[submitMissingTasks], scheduler:DAGScheduler.md#handleTaskCompletion[handleTaskCompletion], scheduler:DAGScheduler.md#markMapStageJobsAsFinished[markMapStageJobsAsFinished], scheduler:DAGScheduler.md#stageDependsOn[stageDependsOn].

-ShuffleMapStage uses the <<mapOutputTrackerMaster, MapOutputTrackerMaster>> for the xref:scheduler:MapOutputTrackerMaster.adoc#getNumAvailableOutputs[number of partitions with shuffle map outputs available] (of the <<shuffleDep, ShuffleDependency>> by the shuffle ID).
+ShuffleMapStage uses the <<mapOutputTrackerMaster, MapOutputTrackerMaster>> for the scheduler:MapOutputTrackerMaster.md#getNumAvailableOutputs[number of partitions with shuffle map outputs available] (of the <<shuffleDep, ShuffleDependency>> by the shuffle ID).

 == [[findMissingPartitions]] Finding Missing Partitions